extension-js/extension.js/programs/develop/webpack/plugin-extension/feature-locales/README.md

 - If `_locales/` exists but `default_locale` is missing in `manifest.json`, the build errors (browsers will reject the extension otherwise).
 - All discovered `_locales/**/messages.json` are checked for valid JSON.

-When any of the above is misconfigured, the build emits a compilation error so you can fix it before launching the browser.
+When any of the above is misconfigured, the build emits a compilation error so you can fix it before the browser runs.

 ## What it does